jazima/Dumbbell-Microscope/README.md

 ## Setup
 1. Install the Lumenera Camera SDK as instructed in the below User Manual.
 2. Install the packages listed in the `requirements.txt` file.
-3. Install the packages for the microcontroller in the `microcontroller/requirements.txt` file.
-4. Connect and flash the microcontroller with the `code.py` and `boot.py` programs.
+3. Connect and flash the microcontroller with the `code.py` and `boot.py` programs.
-5. Run `./planner.py` and follow the prompts.
+4. Run `./planner.py` and follow the prompts.

 ## Further Resources
 - [Lumenera Camera SDK](https://www.lumenera.com/support/industrial-usb-ethernet/drivers-downloads/lucam-software.html) and [User Manual](https://www.lumenera.com/media/wysiwyg/support/pdf/Teledyne_Lumenera-USB_Camera-API_Reference_Manual.pdf)
 - [Autofocusing Metrics](https://onlinelibrary.wiley.com/doi/full/10.1111/jmi.13064)
 - [More Autofocusing Metrics](https://ieeexplore.ieee.org/abstract/document/1545017?casa_token=qrYe0ZHe4dwAAAAA:OtZUMRlPJtLn3xefLA-0QkEZlBXvot3dFesRmVs86TVNshtphdMnTmJcCTsEyw2GigXJTSM)
 - [Reference Z Stacks](https://rdr.ucl.ac.uk/articles/dataset/High_Magnification_Z-Stacks_from_Blood_Films/13402301)

+## License
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.